 Here at the University of Aberdeen, we’ve got world-class sports facilities at the Aberdeen Sports Village that all of our students can take advantage of and students are invited to join any of the Student Union’s wide range of sports clubs.

 If you’re here for more than one semester, it’s important that you register with a local GP and dentist.
 That way, it’ll be easier to get an appointment when you need one.

 According to the Men’s Health Forum, “One man in five will die before he reaches 65, two in five before the age of 75.”
 This doesn’t have to be the case.

 Check out the Men’s Health Forum for the everyman’s guide to frequently-asked health questions.
-Follow this link to access the whole guide online
+You can access the whole guide online.